JoeHossam/data-transformation/README.md

 -   Extensible design for adding new data types and collections
 -   Caching requests for improved performance

-## Mapping rules assumptions

--   The `internal_field` is the field inside our own database
-    -   case1: `[fieldName]` will refer to a column inside the `claim` table
-    -   case2: `[tableName].[fieldName]` will refer to a column inside a table that belongs to the claim.
--   The rule with an `object_list` type will always return a collection (having the collection name as the `internal_field`) and any children to that rule will act as the column names inside this collection.

 ## Prerequisites

 -   PHP 8.0 or higher